alairock/slackbot/README.md

 ### Configure the bot
-First create a `slackbot_settings.py` and a `run.py` in your own instance of slackbot.
+First create a `smackbot_settings.py` and a `run.py` in your own instance of smackbot.

 ##### Configure the api token

-Then you need to configure the `API_TOKEN` in a python module `slackbot_settings.py`, which must be located in a python import path.
+Then you need to configure the `API_TOKEN` in a python module `smackbot_settings.py`, which must be located in a python import path.
 This will be automatically imported by the bot.

-slackbot_settings.py:
+smackbot_settings.py:

 ```python
 API_TOKEN = "<your-api-token>"